-The CAM position and CAM Position desired value is displayed on the "TESTS" page in the GCP display software.
+The CAM position and CAM Position desired value is displayed on the "TESTS" page in the 4G display software.
 This code will set when these two values are more than 30 CAD apart.

-To change the CAM position, you should rotate the distributor.
+To change the CAM position, you should rotate the distributor while the engine is running.
+Monitor the distributor alignment value on the 4G Tests Page while rotating the distributor.
 If rotating the distributor does not correct the issue you should troubleshoot sensor, wiring, and ECM for issues.